 Does a ‘120-Hour’ TEFL Course Really Take 120 Hours to Finish?

 For self-paced, online TEFL courses, the “120-hour” figure is just a rough estimate for the time that it takes for an average person, working at an average pace, to finish the course.
 When calculating these hours, companies err on the side of caution in terms of the estimations – meaning that you are not likely to, in fact, spend 120 hours to finish a 120-hour course.
+See more on how to get a TEFL certification online.

 The ability to work at your own pace and, if you desire, to speed up your progress through your TEFL course to finish faster is an important potential advantage of an accredited, DIY, all-online TEFL course.